perladvent/perldotcom/content/article/json-unicode-and-perl-oh-my-.md

 [TOML](https://github.com/toml-lang/toml) is a great serialization format for human-maintained data structures.
-It’s a fairly new format, but it already powers a number of widely-used projects like Rust’s [Cargo](https://doc.rust-lang.org/cargo/) package manager and [Hugo](https://gohugo.io/)—which powers this site!
+It’s a fairly new format, but it already undergirds a number of widely-used projects like Rust’s [Cargo](https://doc.rust-lang.org/cargo/) package manager and [Hugo](https://gohugo.io/)—which powers this site!
+CPAN hosts several implementations of this serialization.

 The aforementioned [CBOR](http://cbor.io) improves upon JSON’s efficiency and also allows for storage of binary strings.
 Whereas JSON encoders must stringify numbers and escape all strings, CBOR stores numbers “literally” and prefixes all strings with a length, which avoids the need to escape those strings.
 These dramatically simplify both encoding and decoding.
+As with TOML, CPAN hosts multiple CBOR implementations.
+(Full disclosure: Two of these are of my own authorship.)

 [Sereal](https://github.com/Sereal/Sereal) is another great JSON substitute that confers most of the benefits of CBOR and can even serialize more “Perl-specific” items like regular expressions.
 This makes it a great choice for Perl-to-Perl IPC.
-Sereal isn’t as well supported outside Perl, though, as CBOR, so if you intend to communicate with non-Perl code, Sereal may not work as well for you.
+Sereal isn’t as well-supported as CBOR outside Perl, though, so if you need to communicate with non-Perl code, Sereal may not work as well for you.

 Thank you for reading!